 We most typically spend the time sharing our experiences in our confidential and non-judgmental space, although sometimes we end up just catching up over coffee and cake too (speaking informally with others in a similar position to you can feel hugely relieving).
 People attending the group tend to share memories and experiences, both happy and difficult, however, there is no rules about having to speak.
 You are more than welcome to attend and just listen.
 The only thing we will invite of you is to let us know your name and who you lost.

 We provide free refreshments at our in-person support groups, and aim to have some delicious snacks to go around.
 Providing tasty refreshments is a purposeful action on our behalf – we know how difficult it can be to go along to something new and we want you to feel as comfortable as possible.
 Cake helps!

 We also have a growing library in our support groups with a variety of books on bereavement and information leaflets.
 Most of our books are recommendations from attendees.
 You are more than welcome to borrow a book or two and bring them back when you have finished them – there is no rush to return them.
 And if one of our books significantly helps you – please keep it!

 Next support group

 The whole point of our supportive events is to bring together people who have experienced something similar.
-Our support groups create a space for peer support where people can get advice from others in a similar position and hear how they cope.
+Our support groups create a space for peer bereavement support where people can speak with others in a similar position and hear how they cope or do not cope.
 This is different to individual support, which can be very helpful but doesn’t always allow for hearing from and sharing with others.